mariaprang/project-management-saasovation/README.md

 If user/member have created any project they are entitled to edit the project.
 Search can be used to quickly find a needed project based on a certain keyword.
 To submit search query either “pressing Enter” or clicking on the icon works.
 The page is updated with the search inquiry then.

+Initially there are no project members visible, project owner has to add them to the project.
+This is doable via the “add member” button that triggers the popup window that displays all members of the company and lets the project owner decide which member to add

 ![add member here](/add-member.png)

 The members are then visible in the dropdown: